Drumcree conflict: 1995

 On Sunday 9 July 1995, the Orangemen marched to Drumcree Church, held their church service, and then began marching towards the Garvaghy Road.
 However, hundreds of Catholic residents were holding a sit-down protest on Garvaghy Road to block the march.
 Although the march was legal and the protest was not, police stopped the march from continuing.
 The Orangemen refused to take another route, announcing they would stay at Drumcree until they were allowed to continue.
 The Orangemen refused to negotiate with the residents' group, and the Mediation Network was called upon to intercede.
 The police and local politicians were also involved in trying to resolve the deadlock.

-Meanwhile, about 10,000 Orangemen and supporters had gathered at Drumcree and were engaged in a standoff with about 1,000 police.
-During this standoff, loyalists continuously threw missiles at police and tried to break through the police blockade; officers responded by firing 24 plastic bullets.
+Meanwhile, about 10,000 Orangemen and supporters had gathered at Drumcree and were engaged in a standoff with about 1,000 police and soldiers.
+During this standoff, loyalists continuously threw missiles at police and tried to break through the blockade; officers responded by firing 24 plastic bullets.
 In support of the Orangemen, loyalists blocked numerous roads across Northern Ireland, and sealed off the port of Larne.
 There was violence in some Protestant areas.
-On the evening of Monday 10 July, Ian Paisley (Democratic Unionist Party leader) and David Trimble (soon to be Ulster Unionist Party leader) held a rally at Drumcree.
+On the evening of Monday 10 July, DUP leader Ian Paisley and future UUP leader David Trimble held a rally at Drumcree.
+Paisley told a crowd of thousands:There can be no turning back on this issue – we will die if necessary rather than surrender!
+If we don't win this battle all is lost.
+It is a matter of life and death; it is a matter of Ulster or the Irish Republic; it is a matter of freedom or slavery!
 Afterwards, they gathered a number of Orangemen and tried to push through the police line but were taken away by officers.